jan-bogaerts/mark/src/web_client/web_client.md

       - role: system, content:

           > It is your task to find functions, properties, fields and constants related to a specific {{type}} in the specified code.
           > Return the result as a json object of key-value pairs where the value is a short description of the key with enough information so that '{{name}}' can implement the feature.
-Include parameters declarations.
+Include parameters declarations for functions.
 Do not include any introduction or explanation.
 Return an empty object if nothing is found.

           replace:
           - {{name}}: `service`